spacetelescope/jwst/docs/jwst/stpipe/config_asdf.rst

 There are two required keys at the top level: ``class`` and ``parameters``.
 ``parameters`` is discussed below. ``class`` defines which ``Step`` or ``Pipeline`` the parameters belong to.
-This key is used by ``strun`` to determine which class to actually execute when given a configuration file.
+This key is used by ``strun`` to determine which class to actually execute when given a parameter file.

 ``name`` defines an alias to use for the class referenced by the ``class`` key.
 Pipelines use this alias to refer to their sub-steps.  ``name`` is optional.